redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 ----

 - Per-project migrations
-- migration of issues, keeping as much metadata as possible
+- Migration of issues, keeping as much metadata as possible:
-  - your trackers become tags
+  - redmine trackers become tags
-  - issue comments are kept and assigned to the right users
+  - issues comments are kept and assigned to the right users
-  - issue final status (open/closed) is kept along with open/close date (not detailed status history)
+  - issues final status (open/closed) are kept along with open/close date (not detailed status history)
-  - issues assignations are kept
+  - issues assignments are kept
-  - keep issues numbers (ex: `#123`)
+  - issues numbers (ex: `#123`)
-  - keep issue/notes authors
+  - issues/notes authors
-  - keep track of issue/notes original dates, but as comments
+  - issue/notes original dates, but as comments
-  - keeps relations (although gitlab model for relations is simpler)
+  - relations (although gitlab model for relations is simpler)
-- Migration of Versions/Roadmaps
+- Migration of Versions/Roadmaps keeping:
-  - contained issues
+  - issues composing the version
-  - status & due date
+  - statuses & due dates

 Does not
 --------